The creative way Amazon’s Audible is helping restaurants survive COVID-19

 “I jumped at that opportunity, knowing that it would be the last thing and probably the only thing that would get us going,” he says.
 “To be honest with you, it saved our business.”

 The program is as much about saving the local economy as feeding those hit hardest by the pandemic, according to Audible founder Don Katz.
-“When the crisis hit, it became clear that…the more fragile cities and the people living in the bottom 25% of the economy were going to get hammered much worse by this than the people in the middle or the people at the top,” says Katz.
+“When the crisis hit, it became clear that . . . the more fragile cities and the people living in the bottom 25% of the economy were going to get hammered much worse by this than the people in the middle or the people at the top,” says Katz.
 “The job bases of the restaurant economy and the small food economy are really where a lot of the people living paycheck to paycheck [are].”

-Seeded with $1.5 million in funding from Audible, the Newark program has since pulled in major donations from other businesses in the city, including $250,000 from TD Bank, $350,000 from energy company PSEG and $200,000 from Thrive Global, as well as $500,000 from the City of Newark.
+Seeded with $1.5 million in funding from Audible, the Newark program has since pulled in major donations from other businesses in the city, including $250,000 from TD Bank, $350,000 from energy company PSEG, and $200,000 from Thrive Global, as well as $500,000 from the City of Newark.
 Fundraising is ongoing, as is the impact of the pandemic.
-So far, there have been nearly 20,000 confirmed cases of Covid-19 in Essex County, where Newark is located.
+So far, there have been nearly 20,000 confirmed cases of COVID-19 in Essex County, where Newark is located.

 One of those cases was Walter Green, the owner of Uncle Willie’s Wings, a chicken wings restaurant in south Newark.
 “I was in the hospital.
 I was there alone.
 And I said that if I got out I was definitely going to make sure that I did whatever I can to help as many people as I can,” he says.
-After about a month of recovery, he opened his shop in April and began giving away meals to people in the community – and quickly burning through his savings.
+After about a month of recovery, he opened his shop in April and began giving away meals to people in the community—and quickly burning through his savings.
 Then he was contacted about participating in Newark Working Kitchens.
 Green joined the program, which enabled him to keep giving without going broke.
 “It falls in line with what I was already doing, and I wanted to do more,” he says.

 The idea for Newark Working Kitchens grew out of one of Audible’s other community efforts, known as Lunch Out Wednesday.
-Like many corporate offices, Audible offers employees lunch in an on-site cafeteria – a perk that ends up keeping them in the building instead of venturing out to local restaurants.
+Like many corporate offices, Audible offers employees lunch in an on-site cafeteria—a perk that ends up keeping them in the building instead of venturing out to local restaurants.
 In 2017, Audible began subsidizing a weekly $15 voucher for local restaurants to encourage employees to eat out.
 The program had just marked its 30,000th meal when the pandemic struck.

 Katz, who calls himself a student of Jane Jacobs, says community involvement and giving are central to Audible’s culture.
 That philosophy was directly tied to its decision to move from suburban Wayne, New Jersey, to Newark, where nearly a quarter of the population lives under the poverty line.
 In the 20th century, Katz says, many companies and corporations “believed in a social compact that was directly connected to society’s benefit.”
-He points to business leaders and philanthropists like Julius Rosenwald of Sears, Roebuck and Company, who established a fund in 1917 to build schools for African American children in the deprived and segregated South.
+He points to business leaders and philanthropists such as Julius Rosenwald of Sears, Roebuck and Company, who established a fund in 1917 to build schools for African American children in the deprived and segregated South.
 “It was different,” Katz says.
-“And it really didn’t become this disaggregated, arm’s-length corporate giving until the ’80s,” – a business era he covered as a journalist for magazines like Rolling Stone and Esquire.
+“And it really didn’t become this disaggregated, arm’s-length corporate giving until the ’80s”—a business era he covered as a journalist for magazines such as Rolling Stone and Esquire.

-Instead of simply donating to a charitable organization like United Way and calling it corporate social responsibility, Katz says the company’s thinking in getting involved in Newark was to “see if a successful company can catalyze change directly.”
+Instead of simply donating to a charitable organization such as United Way and calling it corporate social responsibility, Katz says the company’s thinking in getting involved in Newark was to “see if a successful company can catalyze change directly.”

 As the coronavirus spread and the case numbers rose, it became clear to Katz that the impact on the local economy would be significant.
 Newark Working Kitchens is one way to stop the bleeding.